Microbial corrosion

-Microbial corrosion, also called microbiologically influenced corrosion (MIC), microbially induced corrosion (MIC) or biocorrosion, is "corrosion affected by the presence or activity (or both) of microorganisms in biofilms on the surface of the corroding material."
-This corroding material can be either a metal (such as steel or aluminum alloys) or a nonmetal (such as concrete or glass).
+Microbial corrosion, also known as microbiologically influenced corrosion (MIC), microbially induced corrosion (MIC) or biocorrosion, occurs when microbes affect the electrochemical environment of the surface on which they are fixed.
+This usually involves the formation of a biofilm, which can either increase the corrosion of the surface or, in a process called microbial corrosion inhibition, protect the surface from corrosion.

+As every surface exposed to the environment is in some way also exposed to microbes, microbial corrosion causes trillions of dollars in damage around the globe annually.

+Microbes can locally create hypoxic conditions at the metal surface under a biofilm and contribute to the formation of anodic (oxidation) and cathodic (reduction) sites initiating electrochemical potential differences and electrochemical corrosion.
+They can also act by either releasing byproducts from their cellular metabolism that corrode metals, or preventing normal corrosion inhibitors from functioning and leaving surfaces open to attack from other environmental factors.

 Bacteria

 Some sulfate-reducing bacteria produce hydrogen sulfide, which can cause sulfide stress cracking.
 Acidithiobacillus bacteria produce sulfuric acid; Acidothiobacillus thiooxidans frequently damages sewer pipes.
 Ferrobacillus ferrooxidans directly oxidizes iron to iron oxides and iron hydroxides; the rusticles forming on the RMS Titanic wreck are caused by bacterial activity.
 Other bacteria produce various acids, both organic and mineral, or ammonia.

 In presence of oxygen, aerobic bacteria like Acidithiobacillus thiooxidans, Thiobacillus thioparus, and Thiobacillus concretivorus, all three widely present in the environment, are the common corrosion-causing factors resulting in biogenic sulfide corrosion.

 Without presence of oxygen, anaerobic bacteria, especially Desulfovibrio and Desulfotomaculum, are common.
 Desulfovibrio salixigens requires at least 2.5% concentration of sodium chloride, but D. vulgaris and D. desulfuricans can grow in both fresh and salt water.
 D. africanus is another common corrosion-causing microorganism.
 The genus Desulfotomaculum comprises sulfate-reducing spore-forming bacteria; Dtm. orientis and Dtm. nigrificans are involved in corrosion processes.
-Sulfate-reducers require a reducing environment; an electrode potential lower than -100 mV is required for them to thrive.
+Sulfate-reducers require a reducing environment; an electrode potential lower than −100 mV is required for them to thrive.
 However, even a small amount of produced hydrogen sulfide can achieve this shift, so the growth, once started, tends to accelerate.

 Layers of anaerobic bacteria can exist in the inner parts of the corrosion deposits, while the outer parts are inhabited by aerobic bacteria.

 Some bacteria are able to utilize hydrogen formed during cathodic corrosion processes.